vsowjanyarani/doc/README.md

 #### TERRAFORM

  HashicropTerraform is an infrasture as code tool to create on cloud service in human-readable configure files using hcl language.
-It allows use to change and manage the infrastructure in a safe,consistent and repeatable way.
+It allows us to change and manage the infrastructure in a safe,consistent and repeatable way.

  ![infra](https://github.com/vsowjanyarani/doc/blob/main/Untitled%20Diagram.drawio.png?raw=true"Infra")